rhc/crossover/README.md

 # Crossover

-This gem allows the following apps to work together
+This gem allows the following apps to work together:

-.
-A client app
+1. A client app

 - Reads 1024 bytes from /dev/urandom
 - Cleans out all non UTF-8 compliant chars
 - Replaces all spaces with asterix
 - Sends this data to a server via TCPSocket

-.
-A server app
+2. A server app

 - Listens for any connections
 - Accepts the data from the client app